Close Menu

 LEARN MORE ABOUT THE FIRM THAT CAN HELP YOU

 You need a law firm you can trust.
 You can trust us.
-If you want to learn more about the lawyers and staff at our firm, then read our About Us page.
-There you will find more information about our lawyers and staff.
+If you want to learn about the lawyers and staff at our firm, then review our About Us page.
+There you will find information about our lawyers and staff.

 Dianna Cannon has many years of experience helping clients win benefits.
 She has been an attorney for thirty years.
 Ms. Cannon also has law licenses in a number of states.
 For example, she has law licenses in California, Utah, Nevada, and Washington State.
-Read here, if you need more information about filing for SSD and SSI benefits in Utah.
-Our Nevada SSDI benefits page can give you information if you are seeking benefits in Nevada.
+If you need information about filing for SSD and SSI benefits in Utah, then we have it.
+Our Nevada SSDI benefits page can give you information if you are seeking SSD benefits in Nevada.

 Additionally, Brett Bunkall has experience helping people obtain their SSI and SSDI benefits.
 He has a license to practice law in Idaho from the Idaho State Bar Association.
-Find out more about SSDI and SSI benefits in Idaho.
+Find out about SSDI and SSI benefits in Idaho.
 Similarly, all of our lawyers and staff are experts.
 We also represent clients in Colorado and California.
-Colorado SSDI information can be found here.
-Likewise, you can learn more about California benefits information.
+Colorado SSDI information is available.
+Likewise, you can learn information about California SSD benefits.
 You can trust us to help you win your benefits.
+We can help you with the 5 day evidence rule.

 Facebook Twitter LinkedIn